abcgz133/ChiSquare_Binning/README.md

 D. Continuing merge until the generated number of new bins is less than or equal to 5, then can end the processing.

 #### (2) Merging the Zero_Bad_Sample_rate function：
-Check whether each bin contains both good and bad samples
+Check whether each bin contains both good and bad samples (note: only being processed in numerical feature)
 ![avatar](./graphics/Merging_the_Zero_Bad_Sample_Rate_function.png)

 A. If the bin is found that there are only good or bad samples, it is necessary to merge with adjacent bin.